dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/31-components-for-planning-management/01-components-for-planning-and-event-management.md

 `TPlannerDataItemEh` class has the following properties:

 `property Title: String;`
-<dd>The property specifies the event title or plan element.</dd>
+<sh>The property specifies the event title or plan element.</sh>
 <br>

 `property Body: String;`
-<dd>The property specifies the detailed description of the event or plan element.</dd>
+<sh>The property specifies the detailed description of the event or plan element.</sh>
 <br>

 `property StartTime: TDateTime;`
-<dd>The property sets the commencement of the event.</dd>
+<sh>The property sets the commencement of the event.</sh>
 <br>

 `property EndTime: TDateTime;`
-<dd>The property sets the expiration date of the event.</dd>
+<sh>The property sets the expiration date of the event.</sh>
 <br>

 `property AllDay: Boolean;`
-<dd>Property indicates that the event lasts all day.</dd>
+<sh>Property indicates that the event lasts all day.</sh>
 <br>

 `property ResourceID: Variant;`
-<dd>The property specifies the link to the resource is assigned to the event.
+<sh>The property specifies the link to the resource is assigned to the event.
 List PlannerDataSourceEh.Resources resources stored in the collection.
-Before downloading the event are encouraged to download a list of resources from your database similar to the onload event.</dd>
+Before downloading the event are encouraged to download a list of resources from your database similar to the onload event.</sh>
 <br>

 `property ItemID: Variant;`
-<dd>Event ID.
-The identifier is proposed to use a unique key in the table that you keep a list of events on the side of the database.</dd>
+<sh>Event ID.
+The identifier is proposed to use a unique key in the table that you keep a list of events on the side of the database.</sh>
 <br>

 `property FillColor: TColor;`
-<dd>The color of the event.
-You can set the default color to Default.</dd>
+<sh>The color of the event.
+You can set the default color to Default.</sh>
 <br>

 `property ReadOnly: Boolean;`
-<dd>The property specifies that the user is not allowed to modify the contents or move the timeline event.</dd>
+<sh>The property specifies that the user is not allowed to modify the contents or move the timeline event.</sh>
 <br>